MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 ### Resources and Videos

 - Document Links included to help validation team.
-- End to End Teams App Integration Demo video links is included.
+- Link for the end-to-end Teams app integration demo video is included.
-- Detailed Steps for configuration in form of PDF or a Video Link attached.
+- Detailed steps for configuration in the form of PDF or a video link attached.

 </details>